eventB-Soton/Rodin-Bundles/README.md

   - GEF SDK 3.11.0.201606061308
   - GMF Runtime SDK 1.13.0.202004160913

-Running *run-maven.sh* at the top level will build all bundles.
-Individual bundle can be built by running *run-maven.sh* within the corresponding folder.
+Running *mvn clean verify* at the top level will build all bundles.
+Individual bundle can be built by running *mvn clean verify* within the corresponding folder.